wojdyr/fityk/doc/fit.rst

 This is a standard nonlinear least-squares routine, and involves computing the first derivatives of functions.
-For a description of the L-M method see *Numerical Recipes*, chapter 15.5 or Siegmund Brandt, *Data Analysis*, chapter 10.15.
+For a description of the algorithm see *Numerical Recipes*, chapter 15.5 or Siegmund Brandt, *Data Analysis*, chapter 10.15.
 Essentially, it combines an inverse-Hessian method with a steepest descent method by introducing a |lambda| factor.
 When |lambda| is equal